The key questions on the impact of coronavirus on football

 What happens with transfer windows and player contracts if the season is extended?

 FIFA has approved the extension of player contracts until seasons are able to finish, and also allowed for the summer’s transfer window dates to be moved to a period of time that is between the end of the current campaign and the start of the next one.
+The Premier League agreed that clubs have until June 23 to extend the deals of players out of contract on June 30.

 Where does the sport go from here?